Integrations

 - Metadata — read access for repository information

-When your source code changes, you can keep translations up to date:
+When your source code changes, keep translations up to date:

 - Open your project in the dashboard